absmach/magistrala/docs/dev-guide.md

-If you want to integrate through [docker-compose.yml](https://github.com/mainflux/mainflux/blob/master/docker/addons/bootstrap/docker-compose.yml) you can use `mainflux-bootstrap-redis` service.
+If you want to integrate through [docker-compose.yml](https://github.com/mainflux/mainflux/blob/master/docker/addons/bootstrap/docker-compose.yml) you can use `mainflux-es-redis` service.
 Just connect to it and consume events from Redis Stream named `mainflux.bootstrap`.

 #### Configuration create event